 Benfotiamine: The Magical Cure of Your Stress

-Benfotiamine is very similar to other forms of acetylcysteine, and the only difference is its pharmaceutical grade.
+Benfotiamine is very similar to other forms of acetylcysteine; the only difference is its pharmaceutical grade.
 Benfotiamine is also much more expensive than other forms of acetylcysteine on the market.
 There are many Benfotiamine benefits and side effects as well.
 You will read about this in this article.

 What is Benfotiamine?

 As we age, our bodies become more prone to oxidative stress.
 Oxidative stress occurs when the body becomes overburdened with oxygen molecules, which can cause inflammation, cell oxidation, and tissue damage – leading to diseases such as heart disease and diabetes.
 With any level of oxidative stress, inflammatory response and tissue damage will occur.
-The best thing we can do is to prevent the oxidation of tissue to begin with by having the proper levels of antioxidants in our body at all times.
+The best thing we can do is to prevent the oxidation of tissue, by having the proper levels of antioxidants in our body at all times.

-Currently, one of the most influential anti-oxidants in the world is Benfotiamine.
-This anti-oxidant works primarily through its benzoate group, which becomes free when taken orally and then attaches itself to oxidized compounds within neural tissues.
+Currently, one of the most influential antioxidants in the world is Benfotiamine.
+This antioxidant works primarily through its benzoate group, which becomes free when taken orally and then attaches to oxidized compounds within neural tissues.
 The benzoate group prevents oxidation from happening.
-The more oxidized compounds that we have, the more oxidized compounds our bodies will turn to.
-Our bodies are smart and will take advantage of the free molecules of the oxygen we’re giving them; this leads to all of our diseases.
+The more oxidized compounds we have, the more our bodies will turn to.
+Our bodies are smart and will take advantage of the free molecules of oxygen we’re giving them; this leads to all of our diseases.

 There are many Benfotiamine diabetes benefits.
-One way we can easily prevent oxidative stress is by drinking either a lot of water or taking a high concentration of Benfotiamine (that has been purified so that it’s free from other types of other metabolites).
-You can do this by taking the whole pill, which will have significantly fewer benefits than the compound’s ability to interact with oxygen molecules.
+One way we can easily prevent oxidative stress is by drinking either a lot of water or taking a high concentration of Benfotiamine (purified so that it’s free from other metabolites).
+You can do this by taking the whole pill, which will benefit significantly less than the compound’s ability to interact with oxygen molecules.

 Benfotiamine and health